JMulder99/TrackingTelescope_Nikhef2022/README.md

 <br />Dylano van Oijen #added this line from nikhef account
 <br />Viktoriia Tulaidan #added this line from nikhef account
 <br />Svitlana Hoienko #added this line from nikhef account
+<br />Aliwen Delgado #added this line from nikhef account

 ### Data acquisition and quality control
 Jelmer Mulder #added this line from nikhef account